borisbaldassari/alambic/doc/pages_md/02_Plugins/01_Pre/Jira.md

 # Basic information

-* **ID**: Git
+* **ID**: JiraIts
-* **Abilities**: metrics, info, data, recs, viz
+* **Abilities**: metrics, info, data, recs, viz, users
 * **Description**:
-  Retrieves configuration management data from a git local repository.
-This plugin uses the Git Tool in Alambic.
+  The Jira plugin retrieves issue information from an Atlassian Jira server, using the [Jira REST API](https://developer.atlassian.com/jiradev/jira-apis/jira-rest-apis).
 * **Parameters**:
-  * `git_url` The URL of the Git repository to analyse.
-It can be either a https or ssh URL, e.g. https://BorisBaldassari@bitbucket.org/BorisBaldassari/alambic.git.
+  * `jira_url` The URL of the Jira server, e.g. http://myserver.
+  * `jira_user` The user for authentication on the Jira server.
+  * `jira_passwd` The password for authentication on the Jira server.
+  * `jira_project` The project ID to be requested on the Jira server.
+  * `jira_open_states` The states names considered to be open, as a coma-separated list.

 -----